Richard Leiper QC

 He is regularly involved in all stages of a claim, from initial advice and pleading, interim applications, mediations to speedy trials and appeals.

-In the Who’s Who Legal UK Bar Report 2018, Richard was identified as one of the 10 most highly regarded silks in employment law.
+In the Who’s Who Legal UK Bar Report 2019, Richard was identified as one of the 7 most highly regarded silks in employment law, adding that he “gains extensive praise as ‘a real star of the Bar’, and an ‘absolutely outstanding, confident, commercial and diligent advocate’.”

 Richard has substantial experience in all aspects of employment law, both statutory and common law, appearing at every level.
 From 2005 onwards he has advised in very long-running equal pay disputes.
 He continues to appear in long employment tribunal claims, predominantly those involving discrimination and whistleblowing claims, acting both for employer and employee.
 Appellate cases have included: